AndreaBarghigiani/articles/cl8wtc8cr000n09mm2kmx90qv.md

-## Why prefer the use of a collection over the loop
+## Why prefer the use of a collection over loop

 I was curious about this, generally speaking it was advised to me to prefer the use of `collection` instead of looping over a list of items.
 I tryed to take it for granted but the **why** question popped up from time to time.